-Example of professional summary for Experienced Public Accountant
+Example of professional summary for an Experienced Public Accountant

 If you are a fresher and just out looking for a job, then your professional summary must focus on your dedication and determination toward your job post.

-Example of professional summary for Non-Experienced Public Accountant
+Example of professional summary for a Non-Experienced Public Accountant

 Additional Sections to Boost Your Resume